 When cortisol goes up, melatonin goes down.

 Cortisol, a key stress buffing hormone, inhibits melatonin.
-Melatonin is a key hormone to both help people fall asleep and stay asleep.
+Melatonin is an important hormone both for helping people to fall asleep and stay asleep.
+And, specifically for endometriosis, melatonin acts as an anti-inflammatory pain reliever at the level of the brain.

 With increased stress, most of the time, cortisol levels increase generally, throughout the day.
 But, this is especially problematic when cortisol levels spike or increase at night.
-It can make it hard to sleep and also keeps people from getting the deep repair that comes from sleep.
-You see, melatonin is not just sleep inducing.
-It’s pain relieving, anti-inflammatory, and acts as an antioxidant, quenching oxidative stress.
+It can make it hard to sleep and also keeps people from getting the recovery and repair that comes during deep sleep.
+You see, melatonin is not just sleep inducing, it’s pain relieving, anti-inflammatory, and acts as an antioxidant, quenching oxidative stress.

 What elevates cortisol?